Rijul25/Rijul25/README.md

 **Talking about Personal Stuffs:**

 - 🔭 I’m currently working on Data science and machine learning projetcs
-- 🌱 I’m currently pursuing MS Data Science from UC , Irvine
 - 👯 I’m looking to collaborate on Data science , Machine learning projects
-- 🤔 I’m looking for help with jobs and internships in Data Science
+- 🤔 I’m looking for help with jobs in Data Science/Engineering.
-- 💬 Ask me about Deep learning , Data visualisation
+- 💬 Ask me about Deep learning , Data visualisation and Big Data
 - 📫 How to reach me: https://www.linkedin.com/in/rijulsinghmalik/
 - ⚡ Fun fact: I love to travel
-- 📫 Contact for queries : rijulsingh1@gmail.com
+- 📫 Contact for queries : rijulsinghmalik5@gmail.com

 **Languages and Tools:**